nextcloud/documentation/admin_manual/enterprise_file_management/files_tagging.rst

 retention settings: **TagBasedRetention** and **UserBasedRetention**.
 **TagBasedRetention** is the default.

-**TagBasedRetention**: This checks ten files that have a particular tag assigned.
+**TagBasedRetention**: This checks files that have a particular tag assigned.
 Then it checks (depth-first) the children of the tagged item, before continuing with the other tagged items.
 Children that have already been checked
 will not be checked a second time.